Abortion

 This idea is for viable pregnancies only.
 Other considerations may apply for non-viable ones.

-#276·Dennis HackethalOP revised over 1 year ago
+#276·Dennis HackethalOP revised almost 2 years ago

 Clearly, a fetus without a nervous system can’t be sentient and thus can’t be a person, right?